 Carbon fiber rods help heal fractures.
 Inserted into the central marrow, they align and stabilize the fracture.
 Plus, more often than not, these composite materials are radiolucent so that they are compatible with x-rays, CT, and MRI scans.
 These radiolucent components allow for better monitoring during the healing process.

-Surgical seals are another composite material used in the medical community.
-This particular product is continuously improved.
+The medical community uses composite materials for surgical seals.
+The product continuously improves.
 Sometimes, certain surgeries don’t allow for surgeons to use standard equipment for sealing up the wound.
 This is because the body cannot handle the exposure of lubricants used in those bone saws and drills.

 Surgical tools with composite seals are proving to be much more efficient in certain circumstances.
 Also, they can endure many more sterilization cycles and at higher temperatures.